Candidacy and Postulancy

 Finally, as a sign of the new life which she has begun (hence the word “novice”) she is given a lit candle and her new name.
 Two years of intense prayer and preparation, with more detailed studies and formation in the monastic virtues follow.

 The more one who shall have renounced earthly desires or possessions to become a disciple of Christ shall advance in His love, the more persons will he find who rejoice to receive Him with heartfelt affection as one of their own, and to sustain him with their own goods; being companions in his profession and life, these make it their delight who has made himself poor for Christ's sake into their homes and lands and to cherish Him with more devoted love than ever did a wife, a parent, a brother, or a sister according to the flesh. —St. Bede

 When her time of novitiate is complete, the novice prostrates before the community to ask prayers and permission to make her vows to God and before her Abbess for a period of one year, to be renewed annually.

 If accepted, the novice processes into Mass on the day of her First Profession with a lit candle, just as she ended her Investiture with one.
 Her profession, by which she vows Obedience, Stability and Conversion of Life, is within the context of a very symbolic and very rich, traditional ceremony before the Offertory verse of the Mass.

 She receives a black veil as a symbol of her death to the world.
-The five year period that follows is to ratify the earnestness of the Benedictine.
+The period that follows is to ratify the earnestness of the Benedictine.
 It is a measure of prudence the Church requires as a confirmation of a genuine vocation.
 She continues her studies and formation during this time.